- Our Autumn newsletter 2023 is now available. You can download it here

 It has been apparent to us for some time now that many of those who were turned down for a mortgage were rejected due to their age and those missing out were those with maturing interest-only mortgages.
 Last year a ‘Challenger’ bank launched a mortgage product aimed at the over-55s, as has an insurance company more recently.
 It has been widely reported in the professional press that financial advisers are crying out for more products for their clientele who are routinely in their 50s, 60s and 70s.

-We like to think of ourselves as an innovative Building Society and have a suite of products specifically designed for the older customer like our popular Retirement Lifestyle Booster, but as far as a good old fashioned mortgage – we’ve got that too.
+We like to think of ourselves as an innovative building society and have a range of products available for the older borrower.

 Don’t just take it from us – hear from our own borrowers about their new, lease of later-life.
 I might be getting older, but there’s no need to stunt my growth.